DNP—Psychiatric Mental Health Nurse Practitioner

 Students in our Psychiatric Mental Health Nurse Practitioner (PMHNP) track within the Doctor of Nursing Practice (DNP) program perform many of the same duties as psychiatrists and therapists.
 Some of these duties include assessment, diagnosis, and management of issues related to mental health and substance abuse.

-You will help a diverse range of patients, from children through older adults, who experience anxiety and depression.
-Additionally, you will be able to prescribe medications and teach patients’ families about the patient’s condition and how to respond in difference scenarios.
+You will help a diverse range of patients, from children through older adults, who experience various psychiatric and mental disorders.
+In the PMHNP role, you will partner with patients and their families to promote mental health and well-being.

 Sites of practice